-Vaginal infections, specifically caused by anaerobic bacteria, such as bacterial vaginosis (BV), can increase the risk of acquiring sexually transmitted infections such as HIV, chlamydia, gonorrhea, and trichomoniasis.
-(3)
+Vaginal infections, specifically caused by anaerobic bacteria such as bacterial vaginosis (BV), can increase the risk of:

-An overpopulation of HPV in the vaginal area can induce certain cellular changes in the cervix, which increases the risk of cervical cancer.
+Moreover, the risk of cervical cancer also increases with HPV in the vaginal area as it induces certain cellular changes in the cervix.
 In fact, this high-risk virus is recognized as one of the main culprits behind cervical cancer, as it is found in almost all cases.

 Bacterial vaginosis is perhaps the most prevalent form of vaginal imbalance that affects women during the childbearing years, which can pave the way for other, more serious problems such as cervical cancer.

-So even though BV is extremely common, it should not be taken lightly.
+So even though bacterial vaginosis is extremely common, it should not be taken lightly.
 Instead, you must attend to every vaginal problem with the necessary care and seek medical help if needed.